-This project qualifies for a rezoning under California Government Code Section 51113.
+This project qualifies for a rezoning under California Government Code Section 511 13.
 This section allows a property owner to petition the County to rezone land to the TP zone.
-The requirements for this type of rezoning are listed in Government Code section 51113(c)3.
+The requirements for this type of rezoning are listed in Government Code section $51113(c)^1$ .
 The County may not place any additional requirements on this petition to rezone the property to TP.
-County Code Section 13.10.375(c) -"Zoning to the TP District" implements Government Code section 51113 and specifies the six criteria which must be met in order to rezone to TP.
+County Code Section 13.10.375(c) - "Zoning to the TP District" implements Government Code section 511 13 and specifies the six criteria which must be met in order to rezone to TP.

-1c) On or before March 1.
-1977, the board or council by ordinance shall adapt a List of criteria required to be met by parcels being considered for zoning as timberland production under this section.
+&lt;sup>1 c) On of before March 1, 1977, the board or council by ordinance shall adopt a list of criteria required to be met by parcels being considered for zoning as timberland production under this section.